 Because of this, I recommend staying somewhere relatively central.
 This means you’ll spend less time meandering through the little laneways, and more time enjoying the Cornish sites.

 A good base for your stay is the bustling town of Newquay.
 It’s roughly in the middle of Cornwall, on the coast.
 This means you can easily access the sites of both north and south Cornwall from it.
 Plus, it’s got a great beach that’s popular with surfers.
 Even if you can’t surf, it’s still fun to watch others do it!
+Thanks to the popularity with visitors, there is plenty of accommodation to choose from.

-There’s enough to do in Cornwall to keep you busy for weeks, but even with two days you can squeeze quite a lot in.
+There’s enough to do in Cornwall to keep you busy for weeks, but even with two days you can squeeze a lot in.
 Here are my top picks.

-Day one: South Cornwall
+Day one – South Cornwall

 I may be biased because it is where I live, but I say start with a bang and head to south Cornwall.
 Here, you’ll find some of the county’s most impressive coastline and natural sights.